Joint UK & US Statement On Child Protection

 The United Kingdom and the United States share fundamental values and a commitment to democracy and human rights, including privacy and freedom of expression.

-Both the United Kingdom and the United States, alongside our international partners, are taking steps to support children’s online safety.
+Both the United Kingdom and the United States, alongside international partners, are taking steps to support children’s online safety.

 To make the Internet safer for children, we should aim to ensure all users have the skills and resources they need to make safe and informed choices online and advance stronger protections for children.